OpenKneeboard/OpenKneeboard/docs/api/web-dashboards.md

 This feature requires:
 - OpenKneeboard v1.9 or above
 - experimental feature: `DoodlesOnly` version `2024071802`

-This feature is incompatible with the 'RawCursorEvents' experimental feature.

 Enabling this feature disables the standard mouse emulation, and instead uses OpenKneeboard's standard "draw on top" behavior, letting users take notes or sketch on top of your content.